Moonshallow5/Find-Gyms/README.md

 ## Future implementations

-- Utilize geojson API so that users can just input an address and get gyms close to that postcode
+- Utilize geocoding API so that users can just input an address and get gyms close to that postcode

 - Fix web scraping data so the machine learning model can understand webscraping result data better